nvdaaddons/DevGuide/readme.md

 If you wish to store settings for your add-on, use ConfigObj to store configuration files and settings.

-Finally, you can ask NVDA to perform some routines while the add-on is loading.
-This is done by defining `__init__` method for the add-on.
+Finally, you can ask NVDA to perform some routines while the add-on is loading or being terminated.
+This is done by defining `__init__` and `terminate` method for the add-on.
 Depending on the plugin type, use:

 * For global plugin:
 	def __init__(self):